AlekseyBuzmakov/FCAPS/FCAPS/schemas/EXAMPLES/Lattice-Computation-for-Composite-PS.md

 # Computation of the Pattern Lattice for a composite Pattern Structure

-In this example we consider how we can construct a lattice for a pattern structure being a direct product of other pattern structure.
+In this example we consider how we can construct a lattice for a pattern structure being a direct product of other pattern structures.
 In particular here we consider an example of frequently found dataset with numerical and binary attributes together.

 ## Sample dataset